meandmax/Form-File-Upload/readme.md

 * Super easy to implement
 * Lightweight, no dependencies (written vanilla)
 * Fallback for uploading files even with IE8 (normal fileinput fallback)
-* Development Server written in KOA.
+* Using Browsersync as development server

 ## Get Started